Bike computers & cycling apps

 That’s not all.

 Years ago I did a ride using my phone and a free cycling app for the first time.
 When I recall my London days.
 I occasionally pull out that ride and look back at it with fondness.
+This is many years later.
+Somewhat of a diary and journal of weekends spent around London.

 Visually seeing the route on the Strava map and the segments I covered, people and places come rushing back of that particular ride.
 Great memories.
 Something I had not expected when I first got it.
 That archive of activities is now valuable to me.